bringauto/fleet-protocol-http-api/client/docs/CarApi.md

-It returns the list of available Cars.
+Return list of available cars for all companies registered in the database.<br> Each item list has the format: '&lt;company name&gt;_&lt;car name&gt;'.

 ### Example